-CITYOBJECT, CITYOBJECT_SEQ
+CITYOBJECT, CITYOBJECT\SEQ

 All CityObjects (and instances of the subclasses like buildings etc.) are represented by tuples in the table CITYOBJECT.
-The fields are identical to the attributes of the corresponding UML class, plus additional columns for metadata like LAST_MODIFICATION_DATE, UPDATING_PERSON, REASON_FOR_UPDATE and LINEAGE.
+The fields are identical to the attributes of the corresponding UML class, plus additional columns for metadata like LAST\MODIFICATION\DATE, UPDATING\PERSON, REASON\FOR\UPDATE and LINEAGE.

-The BoundingBox (Envelope) is realized as rectangular geometry using five points, that join the minimum and maximum x, y and z coordinates of the BoundingBox and define it completely.
-For backwards compatibility reasons (to Oracle 10g) the envelope cannot be stored as a volume.
+The bounding box (gml:Envelope) is stored as rectangular geometry using five points, that join the minimum and maximum x, y and z coordinates of the bounding box and define it completely.
+For backwards compatibility reasons (to Oracle 10g), the envelope cannot be stored as a volume.

-Figure 27: CityObject envelope storage as a 3D rectangle specified by (left: the two black points with minimum and maximum coordinate values respectively) and (right: black polygon using five points)
+Figure 27: The CityObject's envelope specified by two points with minimum and maximum coordinate values (left: black points) is stored as a 3D rectangle (right: black polygon using five points)